Top 5 Obesity-Fighting Korean Foods for a Fit You

 Healthy Korean Foods

-With one of the lowest obesity rates and longest life expectancies in the whole world, Koreans attribute their relatively good health to Korean foods.
+With one of the lowest obesity rates and longest life expectancies in the whole world, Koreans attribute their relatively good health to their traditional foods.

-Korean foods are typically prepared and preserved through fermentation, a process that has myriads of health benefits that include the following:
+Korean foods are typically prepared and preserved through fermentation, a process that offers myriad health benefits, including the following:

 - enhances the nutritional values of foods